-Upon further investigation, you might notice that the metrics listed above inherently reflect how an investment will impact the areas we've already discussed, which closes the loop on our cash flywheel.
+Upon further investigation, you might notice that the metrics listed above inherently reflect how an investment will impact the areas of cash flow and cash balances we've already discussed, which closes the loop on our Flywheel.

 Don't feel the need to limit a metric to a single category.
 What matters is how we shift the lens we use to interpret a metric based on the category we're considering.

-When viewing Return on Assets from the perspective of Deployed Cash we're more interested in how effectively we're using an asset to generate a benefit.
-We're more concerned with the opportunities for spending money on productive business assets when looking at the same metric through the lens of uses.
+When viewing Return on Assets from the perspective of Deployed Cash we're more interested in how effectively we're using an asset.
+We're more concerned with the opportunities for spending money on productive business assets when looking at the same metric through the lens of potential Uses.

 Including metrics in more than one category can simplify the system, while ensuring we don't overlook opportunities.